burstein-lab/DRAMMA/README.md

   -sf, --suffix         suffix to sample files such that the protein file will end with {suffix}proteins.faa. for example, .min10k. to get only contigs of length more than 10k.
 Input '' (default value) if none applies
   -ftd, --features_to_drop List of features to exclude (default: ['Cross_Membrane']) -b, --batch_size      batch size for saving the dataset when the script is run on a directory of multiple samples(default: 0, everything will be saved in a single file)
-  -pkl, --pickle        Path to pickle with the model, relevant cols, and model score thresholds dictionary (created by create_model_pkl.py or downloaded from Zenodo)
+  -pkl, --pickle        Path to pickle with the model, relevant cols, and model score thresholds dictionary (created by create_model_pkl.py or downloaded from Zenodo, default: ./data/models/DRAMMA_AMR_model.pkl)
   -sc, --single_class   Choose this to run a binary model (default) -mc, --multi_class    Choose this to run a multi_class model -out, --output_file   Path to pkl file we want to save our results in